 This section describes the processing model that Expect-CT Hosts implement.
 The model has 2 parts: (1) the processing rules for HTTP request messages received over a secure transport (e.g., authenticated, non-anonymous TLS); and (2) the processing rules for HTTP request messages received over non-secure transports, such as TCP.

-When replying to an HTTP request that was conveyed over a secure transport, an Expect-CT Host SHOULD include in its response exactly one Expect-CT header field.
+An Expect-CT Host includes an Expect-CT header field in its response.
 The header field MUST satisfy the grammar specified in Section 2.1.

 Establishing a given host as an Expect-CT Host, in the context of a given UA, is accomplished as follows: